eldridgejm/nixhome/README.md

 emulator), and the nixpkgs versions of google-chrome and zathura.

 To install the metapackage on a machine, include its named in the machine's package list with a pre-pended `meta:`, as above.
+Run `nh install`, and all of the packages in the metapackage will be installed.